S: Stockton - Straub

 Canadian Graham Stockton was a worker in Britain from 1935 until 1938.
 Before and after his visit he was a successful worker in North America, particularly in the Montreal area.

 Kent light heavyweight Aaron Stone took to our rings towards the end of the 1960s.
-An interest in judo led to an interest in wrestling, through the encouragement of Danny Lynch, with Aaron making his professional debut for Dale Martin Promotions in 1969.
+An interest in judo led to an interest in wrestling, through the encouragement of Danny Lynch, with Aaron making his professional debut for Dale Martin Promotions in 1969, appearances seemed sporadic until 1971 and then a re-appearance for the independents in 1979.
 Even in those days he was said to have business interests in property and cars and he followed his wrestling career with successful business ventures.

 Carl Rocky Stone